Unboxed-Software/solana-course/content/member-pointer.md

 - `createInitializeInstruction`: Creates the instruction to initialize the metadata
  - `sendAndConfirmTransaction`: Sends the transaction to the blockchain

 We'll call all of these functions in turn.
-But before that let's define the inputs to our `createMember` function:
+But before that let's define the inputs to our `createTokenExtensionMintWithMemberPointer` function:
  - `connection` : The connection object
  - `payer` : Payer for the transactions
  - `mintKeypair` : Keypair of the member mint